Parable of a Pharisee and a Tax Collector

 Way to Introduce the Story:

-Use a fine waterproof marker to draw a face on a balloon.
-Blow up the balloon slightly so that the balloon looks like the head of a child.
-“Children, let me introduce you to Puffy.
+(Be sensitive with this activity.
+Do not use it if a child is overly sensitive about bursting balloons.)
+Use a fine, waterproof marker to draw a face on a balloon.
+Blow up the balloon so that the balloon looks like the head of a child.
+“Children, imagine if people were balloons.
+Let me introduce you to Puffy.
 Puffy really likes to brag about herself.
 Sometimes she says things like, ‘Don’t I look beautiful today?’
 (Blow some more air into the balloon) Sometimes she tells her mum, ‘Mum, you have to buy me lots of presents because I am the nicest person in our whole family.’
 (Blow some more air into the balloon.)”
 Think of more things Puffy might say to compare herself with others.
 (The children will help you think of things) and keep adding more air until the balloon finally pops.
 “Oh, no, Puffy just thought too much of herself.
 She spent too much time trying to compare herself with others.
-In today’s lesson, Jesus talks about a man who liked to compare himself with other people.
-Let’s learn about this parable . . .”

 top